0xLiamHarris/TLDR/README.md

 ### For Development

-If you're setting up **TLDR** for development purposes or need manual control over the installation process, follow these steps:
+If you're setting up **TLDR** for dev/debugging or need manual control over the installation process, follow these steps:

 1. Follow steps 1 to 3 as outlined in General Installation.
 2. Install development dependencies:
    - `pip install -r requirements.txt`
 3. Manually install Playwright:
    - `playwright install`

-**Note**: The manual installation process is recommended if you encounter issues with the automatic Playwright setup or if you are contributing to TLDR project development.

 ## Usage